 - Sexual harassment/Quid Pro Quo: misconduct linked to a grant or denial of an economic benefit.

-Gender discrimination is a complex area of the law and workers should consult with New York City, New Jersey or Philadelphia discrimination lawyers if they feel they are being sexually harassed or treated unequally because of their gender.
+Gender discrimination is a complex area of the law and workers should consult with discrimination lawyers if they feel they are being sexually harassed or treated unequally because of their gender.

 Organizations such as GLAAD and other non-profits help educate employees on their rights and provide support for LGBT workers.
 You are not alone.
-While certain outreach programs help empower you, a New York City, New Jersey or Philadelphia gay and lesbian discrimination attorney give you the ability to fight for your legal rights.
+While certain outreach programs help empower you, a gay and lesbian discrimination attorney gives you the ability to fight for your legal rights.